-It is the Swedish Pensions Agency that administers and pays out the national public pension consisting of several different parts – income pension, premium pension and guarantee pension.
+It is the Swedish Pensions Agency that administers and pays out the national public pension consisting of several different parts – income pension, income pension complement, premium pension and guarantee pension.
 The national public pension is paid out as long as you live.

 If you were born between 1938-1953, a supplementary pension can also be included in your national public pension.
-If you were born in 1937 or earlier, your national public pension consists of a supplementary pension and any guarantee pension.
+If you were born in 1937 or earlier, your national public pension consists of a supplementary pension, an income pension complement and any guarantee pension.